matteogristina/2brand_classifier/README.md

 ### Prerequisites

 -   Python 3.x
--   TensorFlow
+-   TensorFlow (and Keras) - import base model, construct additional layers, build, train, and deploy the final neural network
--   Pandas
+-   Pandas - manages dataset using DataFrames
--   Scikit-learn
+-   Scikit-learn - for splitting training dataset into Stratified K-Fold
--   Pillow (PIL Fork)
+-   Pillow (PIL Fork) - working directly with image files, used in pre-processing
--   Matplotlib
+-   Matplotlib - plotting and vizualizing training metrics, and testing stats
--   Seaborn
+-   Seaborn - allows for more informative statistical 1  graphics
 -   openpyxl (for reading Excel files)

 You can install dependencies using pip (not tested):